-People used to search; What are the most common WordPress terms to know about WordPress?
+WordPress developers used to search; what are the most common WordPress terms to know about WordPress?
 Checking common WordPress terms before starting A WordPress blog?
 How to get familiar with some of the common terms of WordPress?
 And so on...

 Having information is the must for getting started with anything.
 So let's start to know most common WordPress terms that will encounter in your WordPress blogging journey.

 WordPress Terminology: Top 10 of The Most Common WordPress Terms You Need To KnowNow WordPress is very easy and secure blogging platform for building websites.
 But when you work on WordPress content management it is necessary to remember some common topics.
 Here are some of the most often used phrases and terms you will hear when talking about WordPress.